Former Tulsa legislator found guilty of involuntary manslaughter

 Bichsel was a passenger on Kirby’s motorcycle July 23 when he lost control and crashed while leaving the Fountainhead Marina Bar in Checotah, according to court documents.

-Bichsel died July 24 after being taken by helicopter to a Tulsa hospital, according to court records.
+Bichsel died the next day after being taken by helicopter to a Tulsa hospital, according to court records.

-A blood test later revealed when the crash occurred that Kirby was under the combined influence of alcohol, marijuana, tramadol, trazodone, amphetamines, citalopram and oxycodone and was unable to complete field sobriety tests administered by the Oklahoma Highway Patrol Trooper, according to the U.S. attorney.
+A blood test later revealed that when the crash occurred Kirby was under the combined influence of alcohol, marijuana, tramadol, trazodone, amphetamines, citalopram and oxycodone and was unable to complete field sobriety tests administered by an Oklahoma Highway Patrol trooper, according to the U.S. Attorney's Office.

 People are also reading…